Manhattan Project feed materials program: Polonium

 Polonium was chosen for use as a strong alpha particle emitter for the modulated neutron initiators developed for the first atomic bombs.
 Production was carried out by the Dayton Project in Dayton, Ohio.
 Polonium occurs naturally in various ores, and the lead dioxide residues from the refinery in Port Hope, left over after the removal of uranium and radium, were estimated to contain 0.2 to 0.3 mg of polonium per metric ton.
 (A curie of polonium weighs about 0.2 mg.)
 About 35 ST of lead dioxide was treated with nitric acid, and about 40 Ci (8 mg) of polonium was produced.
 The lead dioxide was not purchased by the Manhattan Project, as it had been acquired by the Canadian government.
 In June 1945, the lead was precipitated as a lead carbonate slurry, and shipped to the Madison Square Area to be dried and returned to Canada.

 Polonium could also be produced by neutron irradiation of bismuth in a nuclear reactor.
 Bismuth was purchased from the American Smelting and Refining Company of the highest purity it could produce.
 It was sent to the Hanford Engineer Works, where it was canned, and placed inside a reactor for 100 days.
 The irradiated slugs were shipped to Dayton, where they were bathed in hydrochloric acid to dissolve the aluminium canning.
 This formed an aluminium chloride solution that was disposed of, as it was highly radioactive due to the iron impurities in the aluminium.
 The bismuth slugs were then repeatedly dissolved in aqua regia to achieve a 1000–1 concentration, and the polonium was electroplated on platinum foils.
 The main problem with the process was that it required glass-lined containers due to the aqua regia, and mechanisms for safe handling of the radioactive material.
-By the end of 1946, Hanford was shipping material that contained up to 13,200 Ci (2.6 g) of polonium per metric ton of bismuth.
+By the end of 1946, Hanford was shipping material that contained up to 13200 Ci (2.6 g) of polonium per metric ton of bismuth.

 Thorium

 Thorium was added to the Combined Development Trust's bailiwick because Glenn T. Seaborg had discovered that under neutron bombardment, thorium could be transmuted into uranium-233, a fissile isotope of uranium.
 This was another possible route to an atomic bomb, especially if it turned out that uranium-233 could be more easily separated from thorium than plutonium from uranium.
 It was not pursued further because uranium-233 production would have required a complete redesign of the Hanford reactors; but in April 1944 the Metallurgical Laboratory's Thorfin R. Rogness calculated that a nuclear reactor containing thorium could produce enough uranium-233 to sustain its reaction without adding anything but more thorium.

 Thorium therefore offered an alternative to uranium which was (incorrectly) believed to be scarce.
-While control of the Congolese, Canadian and American sources gave the Combined Development Trust control of 90 per cent of the world's known uranium reserves, a similar dominance over the world's thorium supply was impractical.
+While control of the Congolese, Canadian and American sources gave the Combined Development Trust control of 90 percent of the world's known uranium reserves, a similar dominance over the world's thorium supply was impractical.
 Nonetheless, the Combined Development Trust set out to secure a large portion of it.